 I am a graduate candidate at Drexel University studying neuroanatomy and thermoregulation in Hymenoptera (bees, ants, wasps) in the lab of Dr. Sean O’Donnell.
 My thesis work is on Centris pallida male alternative reproductive tactics and how task specialization may impact brain resource allocation, microclimate use, and behavior under climate change.

-I am also earning my Masters in Undergraduate STEM Education with the CASTLE Center (Center for the Advancement of STEM Teaching and Learning Excellence) at Drexel.
-My research takes me to the Sonoran Desert each year, where I partner with researchers at University of Arizona to study Centris mating behaviors and ovary development, as well as to the Huyck Research Preserve in New York to study Xylocopa social structure, and to Cienfuegos, Cuba to study community structure in tropical ecosystems.
+I am also earning my Masters in Undergraduate STEM Education with the CASTLE Center (Center for the Advancement of STEM Teaching and Learning Excellence) at Drexel and studying the impacts of active learning strategies on content retention and skill development in undergraduate STEM students.
+My non-thesis research takes me to the Sonoran Desert each year, where I partner with researchers at University of Arizona to study Centris mating behaviors and ovary development, as well as to the Huyck Research Preserve in New York to study Isodontia auripes brood chambers, and to Cienfuegos, Cuba to study pollinator community structure in tropical ecosystems.